mikolalysenko/webgpu-experiments/LOG.md

 # Project log

+## 02-11-2023

+* Tried optimizing prefix sum a bit using a work efficient scan and adding Harris et al.'s bank conflict avoidance trick.
+Didn't observe much benefit, its likely that the overhead of dispatching from webgpu/js is the dominant factor.
+* It may be possible that using render bundles can further improve performance, but at this point it should be good enough as a foundation for particle collision detection.

 ## 02-05-2023

 * Picking this project back up again.
 A bit behind schedule this weekend due to building a new PC taking a bit longer than expected.
 System is set up and stable now.